malicolm/TestGitTutorial/Git Tutorial.md

     cd

-navigate through the folders on your local computer until you are in the root directory of the hangman project.
+navigate through the folders on your local computer until you are in the root directory of the project.

 For example if your HelloWorld project folder is stored on your desktop you would write: